mgajda/less-arbitrary/towards-better-union.md

 Thus we can assume that the smallest non-singleton set is a better approximation type than a singleton.
 We call it _minimal containing set principle_.

-Second we can prefer types that allow for _less degrees freedom_ than the others, while conforming to some commonly occuring structure.
+Second we can prefer types that allow for _less degrees of freedom_ than the others, while conforming to some commonly occuring structure.
 We call it _information content principle_.

 Given these principles, and examples of frequently occuring patterns,